Everest Base Camp Helicopter Tour with Landing

 From here, we travel across all the major sightseeing points, including those lovely Sherpa villages far below.
 Landing near Kongde View Resort and Hotel Everest View.
 We divide the group into two.
 The helicopter can carry less weight at the higher altitude needed to land near the base camp.

 Then returning to the hotel, the breakfasting group is picked up and has a chance to repeat the experience while the rest enjoy their breakfast.
-Champagne is served as this is certainly a celebration of life at the highest altitude we can go to without actually climbing up to the summit of Everest!

 Worried about the weather?
-If the weather looks unfavorable, we will delay and fly the following morning at no extra charge.
+If the weather looks unfavorable, we will delay the helicopter flight and fly the following morning at no extra charge.
 It is unlikely that the weather will change fast enough to keep us on Everest once we arrive.
 We also use helicopters for high-altitude rescue with very experienced pilots.

 Worried about what to wear?
 We suggest a good down jacket (these can be rented in Kathmandu) and warm clothing.
 Boots or sports shoes are sufficient.